michaelecollins/pkm/reference/Angular.md

 Brackets:

-- Square Brackets bind in the direction from the component to the template.
+- Bind in the direction from the component to the template.
-- Brackets are used to bind to expressions.
+- Used to bind to expressions.

 Parenthesis:

-- Parenthesis bind in the direction from the template to the component.
+- Bind in the direction from the template to the component.
-- Parenthesis are used to bind to statements.
+- Used to bind to statements.

 #### Data Binding